Pashang Abdulla

-Pashang Abdulla (پاشەنگ عەبدوڵڵا; born 29 May 1994) is an Iraqi Kurdish professional footballer who plays as a centre-forward for Iraq Stars League club Duhok and the Iraq national team.
+Pashang Abdulla (پاشەنگ عەبدوڵڵا; born 29 May 1994) is an Iraqi Kurdish professional footballer who plays as a centre-forward for Iraq Stars League club Duhok SC and the Iraq national team.

 Club career

 Abdulla started his senior playing career at the age of 14, as he went on to feature for several teams from the Stockholm metropolitan area, before joining Karlbergs BK for the 2019 season.

 Having scored 26 goals in 24 matches for the side, Abdulla joined IFK Haninge for the 2020 season.
 However, due to injuries, he scored just five goals in 14 matches, and was released at the end of the year.

 On 19 January 2021, Abdulla officially signed for newly promoted Ettan Norra side Piteå IF, penning his first full-time professional contract.
 On 11 October, he scored all of his side's goals in a 4–4 league draw against Umeå FC.
 Throughout the 2021 season, he established himself as one of the best players in the Swedish third tier, eventually becoming Ettan Norra's joint top scorer for the year (together with Rodin Deprem).

 In January 2022, Abdulla joined newly promoted Superettan side Dalkurd FF.

 On 6 February 2023, he officially signed for fellow second-tier club Jönköpings Södra IF.
 Throughout the first half of the 2023 season, the striker rose to prominence as one of the league's best performers, having scored eight goals in 12 matches.

 On 6 July 2023, Abdulla officially joined Allsvenskan side Degerfors IF for an undisclosed fee, signing a contract until the end of 2025 with the club.
 Two days later, he made his top-tier debut, starting and playing full 90 minutes in a 2–1 league win over Brommapojkarna.
 The forward stayed with Degerfors IF following their relegation at the end of the 2024 season; however, he terminated his contract with the club by mutual consent on 21 May 2024, after falling out with manager William Lundin.

 On 24 July 2024, Abdulla joined Iraq Stars League club Duhok on a free transfer.